Gangarapu-Yashwanth-Kumar/Sales-Data-Analysis-for-Retail-Store-Using-Streamlit/README.md

 # 📊 Sales Data Analysis for Retail Store Using Streamlit

 ## 🛒 Overview
 This project leverages **Streamlit** to provide interactive insights into retail store sales data.
-It's a powerful tool for data visualization, exploratory data analysis, and business intelligence, helping you make data-driven decisions..
+It's a powerful tool for data visualization, exploratory data analysis, and business intelligence, helping you make data-driven decisions.

 ---